theamar961/amara.github.io/README.md

 Been in the Data Science space for the last 4 years and solving a variety of use-cases across diverse domains like Insurance, Customer Service & Human Resources.

-In my free-time I enjoy a cup of coffee with a playlist of mine or following my favorite sporting teams (Liverpool FC, LA Lakers & RCB).
+In my free-time I enjoy a cup of coffee with a playlist of mine, or I immerse myself in following my favorite sports teams.

 ## Education
 - M.S., Data Science	| Indiana University Bloomington (_May 2023_)